JuanmaCopia/PySEAT/README.md

 ; class_name:     Name of the class that contains the methods to test.
 ; methods         Methods to test.

-; Optional (has default values):
+; Optional (has default values in DEFAULT section):
-; max_repok_nodes: Max amount of nodes that repok can add while building a structure.
 ; max_nodes:       Max amount of nodes that can create the method exploration.
 ; max_depth:       Max depth of the exploration tree made by conditions evalutation.
-; max_get:         Helps to avoid wasting on time of infinite loops caused by cyclic structures ; method_timeout:  Max time to execute method exloration.
+; timeout:         Max time to execute method exloration.
-; build_timeout:   Max time to build the structure.
 ; coverage:        Measure coverage of generated test suite.
 ; mutation:        Measure mutation score of generated test suite.
-; verbose:         Show statistics of explorations.
 ; quiet:           Quiet mode, less output
 ; run_tests:       Run test with pytest after generation.
 ; test_comments:   Make a comment with the structure representation on each test.